-It is very popular these days to add landscaping into the shape of the pool, as you see here, with the central feature.
+It is very popular these days to add landscaping into the shape of the pool, as you see here from one of my old projects, with the central feature.
 It also does a nice job of breaking up the deck coping, so it feels like a part of the yard.

 Here is a very tropical theme.
 This design uses the recess in their deck coping to add some pebbles and natural landscaping.
 The tree in the middle of their rock feature adds some needed greenery.

 Lots of Japanese Zen garden vibes here.
 I like how the tree is the focal point of the whole space, and the vines from the upper balcony are a nice touch.

 The minimal decking on the far side of this pool helps bring the pool into the yard a bit, which is excellent for making the spaces blend.

 You can even have a tree in the middle of your pool.
 I love how the leaves from the trees extend over the water and create some natural shade.

 This is an example of a natural swimming pool with a lot of amazing overgrown greenery around it.
 I also like the deck placement; it makes you feel like you’re sitting on the lake or pond.

 Another example of a natural pool here, this time with a more terraced garden feel.

 Installing Pool Landscaping

 I always recommend that you think about pool landscaping during the initial design and build phase of your swimming pool.
 Some aspects of the shape and construction of your pool might have significant landscaping features incorporated in them (see several examples above), so you want to make sure you account for that as early as possible.

 That being said, you can always do some landscaping after the fact if you are so inclined to do so, or maybe you inherited the pool at your new home.